Return to Intro Page

 Information Discovered Outside Board Meetings

 • KISD Joined Texas for Excellence in Education on September 18, 2024.
 The fee was $24,000.
+The district joined to save on CFO costs.

 • The KISD board discussed possibly having a meeting on January 8th or 9th, but Trustee Joni Shaw was going to be out of town, so they rescheduled for January 16th.
+Not true, it was rescheduled due to the ice, and it was the 10th.

 • A group SMS text message from January 6, 2025, revealed through open records requests, shows Charles Randklev reaching out to Alan Blaylock and Nate Schatzline about the split.
+I am not familiar with this, but it would make sense at this point.

 • Multiple sources confirmed that Randklev discussed the split privately with various people between December 19 and January 9, and many believed he intended to bring it to a vote on January 16.
+What sources?
+I’m very transparent, I expect you to be the same.

 Lawsuits